University Interview FAQs

-This is also difficult to say, but generally the better regarded your university, the more likely you will be to get an interview.
+Generally though, the better regarded your university, the more likely you will be asked to an interview.

 You may also find you don’t get asked for interview if your grades greatly exceed the entry requirements.
 Many universities won’t waste the time interviewing the best candidates, so don’t be surprised if you don’t get an interview from your insurance choice.

 2. Is Oxbridge special?